 Myrtle is a pretty, popular, and ubiquitous name and comes from a plant with white or pink fragrant berries.

-Narcissa, a daffodil inspired name, has a lovely ring to it.
-But unfortunately, it hasn’t been able to make to the top of the list because of its association with narcissism.
+Narcissa, a Daffodil inspired name, has a lovely ring to it.
+But unfortunately, it hasn’t been able to make it to the top of the list because of its association with narcissism.

 Orchid, the name of the flower symbolizing beauty, love, and sophistication, would be an exotic option for your daughter.